openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 | normal          | 3 or 4 or 5           |
 +-----------------+-----------------------+

-Then the value of ``ov::num_streams`` is ``ov::inference_num_threads`` divided by the number of threads per stream.
-And the default settings of low-level performance properties on Windows and Linux are as follows.
+Then the value of ``ov::num_streams`` is calculated as ``ov::inference_num_threads`` divided by the number of threads per stream.
+The default settings of low-level performance properties on Windows and Linux are as follows:

 +--------------------------------------+-------------------------------+-------------------------------+
 | Property                             | Windows                       | Linux                         |